CORaleigh/dataviz_search/Static_Widgets/README.md

 ## Knyle Style Sheets
 source in 'stylequide.tpl' directory and output in 'styleguide' directory.
 For more information visit http://warpspire.com/kss/.

-## Static Widgets
+## Compiling the Static Widgets
-Source in 'templates/src' and 'templates/inc' directories.
+Source in ['templates/src'](https://github.com/CORaleigh/dataviz_search/tree/master/Static_Widgets/templates/src) and ['templates/inc'](https://github.com/CORaleigh/dataviz_search/tree/master/Static_Widgets/templates/inc) directories.
 Output during 'gulp watch' task goes to ['stylequide/templates'](https://github.com/CORaleigh/dataviz_search/tree/master/Static_Widgets/styleguide/templates) directory.

-All html pages with 'widget-' in name are the original wigets created with all needed CSS/JS need for layout and functionality.
+      In this output directory, all the html pages with **'widget-'** in name are the original widgets created with all needed CSS/JS need for layout and functionality.
 Pages without 'widget-' are plain markup with no css/js as requested by City of Raleigh developers.

 gulpfile.js - contains tasks to complete above functionality